T: 01246 279256

 It is important to remind all members of the tee closure times which are published in the Club Fixture Book (may be subject to alteration), displayed at the main entrance, published on the website and in the E-Bulletin.
 If the Tee is closed then do not go off the first tee even if no one is on the tee before checking with the Pros Shop that it is O.K. to do so.
 If you are down to play in a competition with a tee closure ensure that you are there at least 5 minutes prior to your time to avoid any delays for those following.
 These rules will help the smooth running of competitions thus benefiting ALL members.

-We have a relaxed dress code, however, there are certain minimum requirements:
+We have a relaxed dress code, however, there are certain minimum requirements.
+If the dress code is not followed it may result in entry to the clubhouse being refused.

 On the Course